bunny0111/Leetcode-Solution-Python/README.md

 # Leetcode-Solution-Python
 Hey People,
-In this repository i tried to post the solutins of Leetcode questions in Python Language.
+In this repository i tried to post the solutions of Leetcode questions in Python Language.

 Thank You.